shmuelbarkin/Stuff-you-should-know/README.md

 # Stuff you should know
 ## Objective
-This objective of this project is to provide a list of basic development concepts for geared towards beginning developers.
+This objective of this project is to provide a list of basic development concepts geared towards beginning developers.
 These are listed below.
-I have also included some other useful resources.
-Such as- common command line commands,  issue templates, website checklist.
-Those are adding files in this repo.
+I have also included some other useful resources, such as - common command line commands, issue templates, website checklist and more.
+Those are presented as additional files in this repo.
 ## Contribute
 Feel free to contribute.
 Create a pull request, or shoot me an email at sb@sbarkin.com.